fetchai/agents-aea/docs/prometheus.md

     )
 ```

-Finally, you can add a `PrometheusHandler` to your skill to process response messages from the promtheus connection.
+Finally, you can add a `PrometheusHandler` to your skill to process response messages from the prometheus connection.

 <details><summary>Click here for example</summary>